-Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor, and the associate chair of innovation and entrepreneurship in the H. Milton Steward School of Industrial and Systems Engineering at the Georgia Institute of Technology.
-He is also the the director of the NSF Artificial Intelligence Institute for Advances in Optimization.
+Pascal Van Hentenryck is the A. Russell Chandler III Chair and Professor at Georgia Tech., and the director of the NSF Artificial Intelligence Institute for Advances in Optimization.

-Research: Van Hentenryck’s research focuses on artificial intelligence and operations research for engineering applications: He explores methodologies that includes large-scale optimization and machine learning and applies them in challenging applications in energy, mobility, supply chains and logistics, privacy, and resilience.
-In particular, he leads the NSF AI Institute for Advances in Optimization, the Socially-Aware Mobility (SAM) project with a major focus on on-demand multi-modal transit systems, and the RAMC Project whose goal is to study risk-aware market clearing algorithms to integrate large shares of renewable energy.
-Together with MARTA, he piloted MARTA Reach, an on-demand service to explore the viability of on-demand multi-modal transit systems in Atlanta.
+Research: Van Hentenryck’s research focuses on artificial intelligence and operations research for engineering applications and, in particular, energy, mobility, supply chains and logistics.
 Earlier in his career, Van Hentenryck designed and implemented several widely used optimization systems, including the constraint programming language CHIP (the foundation of modern constraint-programming systems) and the modeling language OPL (now an IBM product).

 Of Recent Interest